 Reactions for palm oil derivatives not on label

-Some new symptoms from palm oil are bumps around his nose and/or a recurring sore between his mouth and chin.
+Some new symptoms from palm oil are bumps around his nose and/or a recurring sore between his mouth and chin: facial dermatitis.

 The really unfortunate thing about this is that these symptoms occur despite us reading labels.
 We know the names for palm oil ingredients and avoid them.
 These reactions occur to foods we think are safe.

-Every time this has happened, I’ve asked the company about the source of Natural Flavors or whatever else was in it, and each time, the ingredient was treated with or processed with or made from palm oil.
+Each time, the ingredient was treated with or processed with or made from palm oil.
+The ingredient came from the supplier and didn’t need to be labeled on the final product.
 This makes it really daunting to try new foods.

 Again, most of the time these — and all foods with palm oil and palm oil derivatives — are not healthy anyway, so no loss.
 But he’s a kid and that’s what makes it more difficult.